Vinnytsia: World War II

+Related to that period is an infamous photo, known as The Last Jew of Vinnytsia.
+Recent research has suggested that the photograph was probably made in another town, Berdychiv, and not Vinnitsya The Last Jew in Vinnitsa is a photograph taken during the Holocaust in Ukraine showing an unknown Jewish man—probably on 28 July 1941—about to be shot dead by a member of the Einsatzgruppen, a mobile death squad of the German SS.
+The victim is kneeling beside a mass grave already containing bodies; behind, a group of SS and Reich Labor Service men watch.

 Adolf Hitler sited his eastern headquarters, Führerhauptquartier Werwolf or Wehrwolf, at the Wehrmacht headquarters near the city.
 The complex was built in 1941–1942 by Russian prisoners of war.
-Many of them were subsequently killed.
+Many of them were killed.
 Hitler's accommodation consisted of a log cabin built around a private courtyard with its own concrete bunker.
 The complex included about 20 other log buildings, a power station, gardens, wells, three bunkers, a swimming pool, and wire and defensive positions.

 Hitler spent a number of weeks at Wehrwolf in 1942 and early 1943.
 The few remains of the Wehrwolf site, described in one report as a "pile of concrete" because it was destroyed by the Nazis in 1944, can be visited.
 Plans to create a full-fledged museum had not come to fruition as of August 2018.

+The Germans operated several forced labour camps in the city.

 Later Soviet era

 After the end of World War II, Vinnytsia was the home for major Soviet Air Forces base, including an airfield, a hospital, arsenals, and other military installations.
 The headquarters of the 43rd Rocket Army of the Strategic Rocket Forces was stationed in Vinnytsia from 1960 to the early 1990s.
 The 2nd Independent Heavy Bomber Aviation Corps, which later became 24th Air Army, was stationed in Vinnytsia from 1960 to 1992.